How to Level a Pier Foundation

-Building a strong and safe home requires a strong foundation and a pier foundation is the exact fit for a strong foundation requirement on any type of terrain.
-Pier foundation involves constructing a deck just a few feet above the ground.
+Building a strong and safe home requires a strong foundation and a pier foundation is an exact fit for a strong foundation requirement on any type of terrain.
+Having a pier foundation involves constructing a deck just a few feet above the ground.
 This deck has posts or pillars as the support.
 In the past, the pillars were wooden but now the posts are built using concrete.

 In the whole property available to build the home, choose the exact location where the foundation should be laid.
 Now according to the blueprint of the building choose locations where the pier foundation holes will be dug.

 Dig a hole using post hole diggers or shovel at the specified location of each pier.
 The minimum depth is 18 inches for any home but to ensure higher strength 36 inches depth is recommended.
 This depth can take the weight of the building better.

 With the holes ready, place the square concrete blocks in the holes.
 Use square blocks rather than circular blocks, as they are stronger.
 For making crawling space, ensure the concrete blocks are at least 18 to 24 inches above the ground level.
 This might require stacking the concrete blocks if one length block is covered in the dug hole.
 There is no need to use extra concrete to stack them; the weight of the building structure keeps them firm.

 Use the plumb line or vertical level instrument to check all the piers are in level.
 Check accurately for any error in leveling.

 Using small stones and pebbles fill the spaces in the hole.
 It is essential as it blocks any large movement space in the hole, so piers don’t go wayward under the weight of the building or during earthquakes.
 Fill up the remaining spaces between the concrete block and small stones with the dirt and mud dug up.